 The St. Croix and Namekagon rivers are something to celebrate.
 The Riverway provides rich recreational opportunities – camping, paddling, fishing, boating, birdwatching, hiking – amid breathtaking scenic vistas.
 The rivers flow through the lives of local people and visitors alike, providing an escape from modern civilization.

-Artists nationwide were encouraged to submit work for “Heart of the River” that expresses the significance of the St. Croix National Scenic Riverway in their lives, and communicates that connection through unique depictions, interpretations, impressions, memories, and hopes for the future.
+For this juried exhibit, artists were encouraged to submit work that expresses the significance of the St. Croix National Scenic Riverway in their lives, and communicates that connection through unique depictions, interpretations, impressions, memories, and hopes for the future.

 For the past six years The Phipps and Northern Clay Center have partnered on a series of exhibits and demonstration workshops titled “Earth and Water: Ceramic Art in the St. Croix Valley” aimed at increasing the profile of ceramic artists living and working throughout the lower St. Croix River Valley watershed.

 This exhibit features nearly all of the ceramic artists who have participated in this exciting program.
 They are: Casey Beck, Lisa Buck, Guillermo Cuellar, Andrea Leila Denecke, Nick Earl, Willem Gebben, Peter Jadoonath, Ani Kasten, Mark Lusardi, Wendy Olson, S.C.
 Rolf, Emily Romens, Joe Samuelson, and Marjorie Wade.
 See the work of these talented artists in this document.

 Craig Blacklock Photo exhibit in Lobby and Gallery One

 The exhibit, “Looking Downstream” is from the book: ST. CROIX & NAMEKAGON RIVERS — The Enduring Gift